Skip to main content

 • Connect the robot to your computer or tablet.
 The Brain icon in the toolbar turns green after a successful connection has been made.

-Image of the Toolbar in VEXcode V5 with a red box around the download icon
+Toolbar in VEXcode V5 with a red box around the download button.
+The icons shown from left to right are Controller, Brain, Download, Run, and Stop.

 • Click the Download button on the toolbar to download the ArmControl project to the Robot Brain.